-I Stopped Using My Phone While On Vacation With My Boyfriend & It Changed Me For Good
+I Didn't Bring My Phone On Vacation With My Boyfriend & It Changed My Relationship

 I didn’t think I needed to stop using my phone.
 But as my boyfriend Luke and I sat at a restaurant, talking about our upcoming vacation in Malaysia over bowls of mango sticky rice, we were interrupted by the incessant sounds of our phones buzzing in the background.
 It seemed as if my messenger and email notifications and his business inquiries and texts from colleagues were dining with us.